Software Engineer II

 Reverse the result array to get t...read more

-Q5.
-What is the difference between C++ and Objective C and where will you use it?
+Q. What is the difference between C++ and Objective-C, and where would you use each?

 C++ is a general-purpose programming language while Objective C is a superset of C used for iOS and macOS development.